 The problem, according to Iavarone, is that the former Credit Suisse brokers he represents — six of whom are now with UBS and three with Morgan Stanley—are squeezed between the two.

-Attorneys who have been lobbying Finra to explain to courts why it is the proper forum for securities industry disputes also have more latitude in picking arbitrators under Finra’s aegis and in determining where hearings occur.
-Iavarone, for example, said Credit Suisse wants arbitration sessions and even court hearings on the venue to be held in New York.
+Several employment law attorneys who frequently represent brokers have been urging Finra to explain to courts why it is the proper forum for securities industry disputes.
+Finra gives them more latitude in picking arbitrators and in determining the physical location of hearings.
+Iavarone said Credit Suisse wants arbitration sessions, as well as court hearings for his midwestern clients, to be held in New York.

-Finra to date has resisted lawyers’ attempts to have it assert its authority when brokerage firms attempt to arbitrate outside its jurisdiction.
-“We’re trying to get them to weigh in on the issue,” Iavarone said.
+Finra to date has resisted efforts to have it assert its authority over the jurisdictional disputes between Credit Suisse and its former brokers.
+“We’re trying to get them to weigh in,” Iavarone said.
 “If they say that their rules require their own forum to be used, the court should rule with us, so we’re trying to grab them by the collar and state what their rules are.”

-“It’s a clever way to put Finra in a position where they have to make a decision,” said Barry Lax, whose New York-based law firm Lax & Neville also represents former Credit Suisse brokers but who has not gone to court to seek what the law calls “declaratory relief” on the forum issue.
+“It’s a clever way to put Finra in a position where they have to make a decision,” said Barry Lax of the brokers’ filing that seeks “declaratory relief” on the forum issue.
+His New York-based law firm, Lax & Neville, also represents former Credit Suisse brokers.